hydraplatform/hydra-server/doc/devdocs/HydraDB/index.rst

 Along with the standard id, name, description and status, a Node has an X, Y coordinate.

- * node_id: Unique identifier
+ * id: Unique identifier
  * network_id: The network in which this link resides.
- * node_name: Node name.
+ * name: Node name.
 This is UNIQUE within a network.
- * node_description: non-mandatory description
+ * description: non-mandatory description
  * status: A character, which can be A (active) or X (deleted)
- * node_x: The node's X-coordinate on a standard plane
+ * x: The node's X-coordinate on a standard plane
- * node_y: The node's Y-coordinate on a standard plane
+ * y: The node's Y-coordinate on a standard plane
- * node_layout: A string describing layout parameters.
+ * layout: A string describing layout parameters.
- * node_type: The name of the template to which this node belongs.
+ * type: The name of the template to which this node belongs.
 For example, the 'reservoir' node_type refers to the 'reservoir' templates which may reside in multiple groups.
  * cr_date: Creation date

 tLink